Exact Simulation for Multivariate It\^o Diffusions

-to simulate an indicator function $I(\max (i,u)<L(1)<i+1)$ and a sample of $ X(1)$ is also produced simultaneously.
-We accept the value of $X(1)$ if and only if $I(\max (i,u)<L(1)<i+1)=1$; otherwise we repeat the procedure in this paragraph, but we fix the parameter $i$, because $\Xi _{\mathcal{G} }((L(1),X(1)))=i$ has already been sampled under the correct distribution $ \mathbb{P}$.
-The output of the algorithm, once the value $X\left( 1\right) $ is finally accepted, follows the distribution of $X(1)$ under $\mathbb{P}$ without any bias.
-We summarize the discussion in this section in the following theorem.
+to simulate the indicator function $I(\max (i,u)<L(1)<i+1)$.
+In addition, according to Remark \ref{remark-TES}, when TES is employed in Algorithm \ref{algo:localization}, a sample of $X(1)$ is also produced simultaneously.
+Thereafter, the value of $X(1)$ is accepted if and only if $I(\max (i,u)<L(1)<i+1)=1$; otherwise we repeat the procedure in this paragraph, but we fix the parameter $i$, because $\Xi _{\mathcal{G}}((L(1),X(1)))=i$ has already been sampled under the correct distribution $\mathbb{P}$.
+The output of the algorithm, once the value $X\left( 1\right)$ is finally accepted, follows the distribution of $X(1)$ under $\mathbb{P}$ without any bias.